jgm/citeproc-hs-bin/README.markdown

 ## Installing citeproc

-Eventually a cabal package will be provided.
-For now:
+Change to the source directory and:

-    cabal install citeproc-hs
+    cabal install
-    ghc --make citations